“The free exploring mind of the individual human is the most valuable thing in the world.”

 Philip and I have conversations about self-directed learning- it helps us gain clarity and validates our position that it allows a child to develop their talents, allows them the time to discover things about themselves, gives them the confidence that it is their path, not a pre-packaged path.

 Self-directed learning looks very different from traditional schooling- we don’t cover several subjects everyday, we don’t have a set schedule, we don’t test them and we don’t assign a grade.
 What we do is sit down and talk to them.
 We ask questions to stimulate conversation.
 We find out what makes them excited- we tailor their activities to support their interests.
 Then we engage them in these areas.
 We support their curiosity.
 Much of our learning happens simply by talking in conversation.
 What often ends up happening is the initial conversation will lead to another conversation.
 It all happens rather organically.

 Our youngest daughter Natalie asked us if she could play the violin.
 She was eight years old.
-She did a six week beginner class with her teacher and has continued to excel at the violin for the last two and a half years.
+She did a six week beginner class with her teacher and has continued to excel.
 She has great musical mentors who inspire and push when there is a challenging piece of music, but for the most part, Natalie pushes herself, she thrives on challenge.

 From my own experience, when children are allowed to follow their own path of discovery they are on their way to mastery.
 I see it happening in my own kids.
 They will continue on their path, and this path may continually change, but it’s their path.
 I simply have to show them love and enable them a safe place to explore and grow.
 Ultimately, they will grow into young adults with the confidence that they have made their own choices and decisions about their life.